Falken Tire: Motorsports

-Falken Tire Corporation has participated in many motorsport activities, including the Tudor United Sports Car Championship IMSA, the former American Le Mans Series ALMS, British Drift Championship, Irish Drift Championship, Drift Allstars European Series with driver James Deane, Formula Drift Series Formula D, ADAC 24 Hours of Nürburgring and International Drift Series.
+Falken has participated in many motorsport activities, including the Tudor United SportsCar Championship sanctioned by IMSA, the former American Le Mans Series, British Drift Championship, Irish Drift Championship, Drift Allstars European Series with driver James Deane, Formula D, Nürburgring 24 Hours, and International Drift Series.
 Drivers for the IMSA GT Class were Wolf Henzler and Bryan Sellers, in which they co-piloted a Porsche 911 RSR.
 Sponsored drivers for the Formula Drift competition were Daijiro Yoshihara, Justin Pawlak, James Deane, Piotr Wiecek, Matt Field, and Aurimas "Odi" Bakchis.
 Current drivers in the British Drift Championship competition are Matt Carter, Paul Cheshire and Alan Green.
 Drivers sponsored in 2010 International Drift Series were Remmo Niezen, Lars Verbraeken and Lennard Wanders.

-Falken has sponsored racing series such as ALMS and domestic championships like Super Taikyu series, 24 Hours Nürburgring and drifting series such as Formula D and D1 Grand Prix.
-Falken was previously the title sponsor of the British Drift Championship until 2010 when Maxxis Tyres became the title sponsor.
+Falken has sponsored racing series such as ALMS and domestic championships like Super Taikyu, Nürburgring Langstrecken-Serie as well as the Nürburgring 24 Hours and drifting series such as Formula D and D1 Grand Prix.
+Falken was previously the title sponsor of the British Drift Championship until 2010 when Maxxis became the title sponsor.

 Since at least 2009, Falken Tire have also a team of spokesmodels that attend to all of the American Le Mans Series and Formula Drift motorsport events.